 Why is “Lord” so often written with all caps… LORD?
-Because it is how English Bibles translate the proper name of God, usually pronounced Yah-weh in Hebrew.
-You would more properly see LORD written as YHWH.
+Because it is how English Bibles translate the proper name of God, which is pronounced Ye-ho-VAH in Hebrew.
+You would more properly see LORD written as YHVH.

-When we call on the LORD, our YHWH, is to place Him as supreme in our lives.
+When we call on the LORD, our YHVH, we worship Him.
+We place Him as supreme in our lives.
 No other god can compete for preeminence in our lives.

 Listen, Israel!
-The LORD our God is the only true God!
-So love the LORD your God with all your heart, soul, and strength.
+YHVH our God is the only true God!
+So love YHVH your God with all your heart, soul, and strength.
 (Deuteronomy 6:4-5, CEV)

 Application to My Life

-What does it mean to fear the LORD?
-According to my trusty concordance, the word “fear” (#3372 and 3373) means to revere, to be frightened of, to be reverent.
-Ah, ha!
+What does it mean to fear YHVH?
+According to my trusty concordance, the word “fear” (#3372) means to fear, to revere, to be frightened.
+Ah ha!
 God is telling me that I should NOT be afraid of circumstances.
 However, all creation should be afraid of HIM!
 God is saying, “Anne, get your priorities right!
 Who’s really in control here?”

-The young lions lack and suffer hunger; But those who seek the LORD shall not lack any good thing.
-(Psalm 34:10)
+The young lions lack and suffer hunger; But those who seek YHVH shall not lack any good thing (Psalm 34:10).

-- to tread or frequent — our path to God in prayer is well-worn and
+- to tread or frequent—our path to God in prayer is well-worn and automatic.

-What is the result of seeking the Lord?
+What is the result of seeking YHVH?
 We won’t lack any good thing.
 Notice that even adorable baby lions sometimes go hungry.
 However, our heavenly Father will NEVER let that happen to us.

 Well, that’s the end of this passage.
 Wasn’t that easy?
 I’m sure you could study your favorite Bible passage in the same way.
 You need a Bible and a concordance.
 If you don’t have a concordance, a dictionary would be helpful as well.
 A notepad for taking notes helps, too.